wp-plugins/easy-post-view-counter/readme.txt

 = There is no screenshots yet =

-== Upgrade Notice ==

-= Version 1.0 =

 == Change Log ==

+= Version 1.2.2 =
+- Fixed issue where posts are being counted multible times.
+- Tested with WP 4.1.1

 = Version 1.2.1 =
-Ensured that this version worked with Wordpress 4.0
+- Ensured that this version worked with Wordpress 4.0

 = Version 1.1 =
-Made it possible to sort post be views.
+- Made it possible to sort post be views.

 = Version 1.0 =
-First released version
+- First released version